Posts

 SCIENCE OF POLITICS (POLITICS AS SCIENCE)

-Over the years, the nature of political studies has generated intense intellectual controversy, particularly between two major schools of thought: the traditionalists and the behaviorists.
-At the core of this lies a fundamental question— can politics truly be regarded as a science?
+Introduction Over the years, the nature of political studies has generated intense intellectual controversy, particularly between two major schools of thought: the traditionalists and the behaviorists.
+At the core of this debate lies a fundamental question: Can politics truly be regarded as a science?
 While some scholars strongly affirm this position, others remain skeptical, arguing that politics lacks the essential attributes that define scientific inquiry.
-To that extent, it is necessary to first understand what science entails.
-Science is commonly defined as a systematic process involving observation, identification, verification, experimentation, and theoretical explanation of natural phenomena.
+To properly address this debate, it is imperative to first understand the meaning of science.
+Science is commonly defined as a systematic process involving observation, identification, verification, experimentation and theoretical explanation of natural phenomena.
 Simply put, science represents an organized body of knowledge governed by established methods and procedures for discovering truth.
-Supporting this view, the American humorist Josh Billings (1818–1885) famously described science as “the literature of truth,” emphasizing its commitment to accuracy, consisten...
+Supporting this view, the American humorist Josh Billings (1818–1885) famously described science as “the literature of truth,” emphas...